 - Must meet the advanced electronic signature requirements and also be backed by a certificate issued by a trust service provider that is on the EU Trusted List.

-- AES + Using the specialised services of the trust service provider.
+- AES + Using the specialized services of the trust service provider.

 Although the QES is equal in status as a handwritten signature, it is not required to be the means of signing any UK documents.
 The eiDAS is the general governing rule in the UK.